puppetlabs/puppetlabs-postgresql/REFERENCE.md

 suitable for create_resources.
 It is not intended to be used outside of the postgresql internal classes/defined resources.

-This function accepts an array of strings that are pg_hba.conf rules.
-It will return a hash that can be fed into create_resources to create multiple individual pg_hba_rule resources.
+will return a hash that can be fed into create_resources to create multiple individual pg_hba_rule resources.